BerryConsultants/r-unit-test-demo/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* This repository provides a very simple template for writing unit tests in R.
+* This repository provides a very simple RStudio template for writing unit tests in R using testthat.

 ### How do I get set up? ###

-* git clone the repository by running the git clone command written out on the top right "Clone" button of https://bitbucket.org/berryconsultants/r-unit-test-demo/src/master/ within the terminal of your choice.
-* That's it!
+* git clone the repository and open it up in RStudio
+* In RStudio go to Tools > Shell... and run run_tests.sh
+* This will start the testthat unit test runner and output the test results
+* An azure-pipelines.yml file has been included for running the tests in the context of a CI build pipeline

 ### Who do I talk to? ###

-* Please talk to Pravin if you have any issues using this template!
+* Don't hesitatet to get in touch if you have any issues using this template!